futurepraxis/futurepraxis.github.io/_portfolio/project7-d2lcolab.md

 ---

 ## Introduction
-D2L coLab is a group project for HCI 430: Prototyping and Implementation at DePaul University.<!--more-->
+D2L coLab is a group project for HCI 430: Prototyping and Implementation at DePaul University.

 D2L coLab is an app designed to allow students to communicate about group projects.
 The app is intended to help in-class and online students collaborate on assignments.
 The app will integrate with the  D2L (Desire to Learn) learning-management system, which is used by universities nationwide.